Chie Satonaka: Reception

 Chie Satonaka has been identified by Kat Bailey from US Gamer and Leigh Alexander from Polygon as their favorite character.
-Alexander cited Chie's final Social Link sequence where she "realises that dedicating yourself to personal growth is cowardice, and that it's all meaningless unless you turn around and start fighting — start /using/ this strength you've amassed."
+Alexander cited Chie's final Social Link sequence where she "realises that dedicating yourself to personal growth is cowardice, and that it's all meaningless unless you turn around and start fighting – start /using/ this strength you've amassed."
 Robert Boyd, creator of Breath of Death VII and Cthulhu Saves the World, ranked Chie as the second best "JRPG warrior heroine."
-He justified the ranking by saying that she "kicks things to death" and called her a "great foil to the main character’s best friend, Yosuke."
+He justified the ranking by saying that she "kicks things to death" and called her a "great foil to the main character's best friend, Yosuke."
 Chie was named GamesRadar's favourite Persona 4 character.
 Kotaku's Mike Fahey called Chie as his favourite Persona 4 character and discussed "swoon[ing] over" her.
 Kotaku's Kirk Hamilton felt that Persona 4 featured more depth to its characters than its predecessor Persona 3.
 The writer cited Chie's "fear for her friend Yukiko and desire to be seen as feminine" as an example of this.
 Play regarded her as an example of positive writing in regards of female characters and wanted her to see her in more video games besides Persona 4.
-The character's fighting style involving kung fu also received praise by Futaman as it highlights her bright personality comparable to Princess Arena from Dragon Quest IV: The Guided Ones.
+The character's fighting style involving kung fu also received praise by Futaman as it highlights her bright personality comparable to Princess Arena from Dragon Quest IV: Chapters of the Chosen.